AUAP/AP2018/class06/class06.md

 Generative art refers to any art practice in which the **artist cedes control** to a system with functional autonomy that contributes to, or results in, a completed work of art.
 Systems may include natural langauge instructions, biological or chemical processes, computer programs, machines, **self-organizing** materials mathematical operations, and other procedural interventions.
 (Galanter, 2008, p.
 154)

 - Randomness, loops and rules
+- Generativity: Simple rules to complex pattern

+- Throbber and generativity

 - In-class ex: 10 print
 ![10print](https://github.com/AUAP/AP2018/blob/master/class06/10Print.png)
 [RUNME](https://rawgit.com/AUAP/AP2018/master/class06/sketch06a/index.html)